-A. Although, on the surface this seems to make sense, you should find an agent that is a true "buyer's agent" to help you with your new purchase.
+A. Although, on the surface this seems to make sense, you should find an agent that specializes in working with buyers to help you with your new purchase.
 Most of the time the agent that listed your home will not be the one to bring you a buyer.
-This does not mean they are not doing their job it just reflects the fact that some agents work FOR buyers and some FOR sellers.
+This does not mean they are not doing their job it just reflects the fact that some agents specialize in working with buyers and some with sellers.
 Agents that claim to "specialize" in representing "buyers and sellers" don't, in fact, specialize in representing anyone but themselves.
 When they take you to see their own listing - who are they going to represent?
 Both?
-It is better to go with someone that truly works FOR buyers.
-If the agent advertises themselves as a buyers agent and does not in the same advertisement reveal the potential that they may also work as a dual or seller's agent that is deceptive and misleading advertising.
-The potential for dual agency existes with ALMOST all agents in South Jersey.
-The potential for Dual Agency or Seller Agency NEVER exists when working with an agnet of NJHomeBuyer.com Realty.
-Call us today.
+It is better to go with someone that truly specializes in working with buyers.
+Call me.

 Q. Can I make an offer on more than one home at a time?